-$$(4.5) P_t^h \left[ \varkappa R_t \left( 1 + \hat{\Delta}t^k \right) + \left( 1 - \varkappa \right) \right],$$
+$P_t^h \left[\varkappa R_t \left(1 + \hat{\Delta}t^k \right) + (1 - \varkappa) \right], \tag{5.5}$

-$$\hat{\Delta}t^k = 0.33 \Delta_t^k.$$
+$$\hat{\Delta}t^k = 0.33 \Delta_t^k$$

-We found that if the financial and working capital wedges were equal the model generated a counterfactually high level of inflation during the Great Recession.
-Our assumption that the working capital wedge is about one-third as large as the financial wedge amounts to an informal estimate of that shock using the structure of the model.
+We found that if the financial and working capital wedges were equal the model generates a counterfactually high level of inflation during the Great Recession.
+Our assumption that the working capital wedge is about 1/3 as large the financial wedge amounts to an informal estimate of that shock using the structure of the model.

-Total Factor Productivity (TFP) Shocks.-We now turn to a discussion of TFP.
-Various measures produced by the Bureau of Labor Statistics (BLS) are reported in panel A of Figure 5.
-Each measure is the log of value-added minus the log of capital and labor services weighted by their shares in the income generated from producing the measure of value-added.
-In each case, we report a linear trend line fitted to the data from 2001:I through 2008:II.
+Total Factor Productivity (TFP) Shocks

+We now turn to a discussion of TFP.
+Various measures produced by the Bureau of Labor Statistics (BLS) are reported in the (1,1) panel of Figure 5.
+Each measure is the log of value-added minus the log of capital and labor services weighted by their shares in the income generated in producing the measure of value-added.29 In each case, we report a linear trend line fitted to the data from 2001Q1 through 2008Q2.
 The start date corresponds to the start of the recession prior to the Great Recession.
-We then project the numbers forward after 2008:II.
-We do the same for three additional measures of TFP in panel B of Figure 5.
-Two are taken from Fernald (2014) and the third is taken from the Penn World Tables.
-The bottom panel of Figure 5 displays log TFP minus the post-2008:II projection for log TFP.
-Note that, with one exception, (i) TFP is below its pre-2008 trend during the Great Recession, and (ii) it remains well below its pre-2008 trend all the way up to the end of our dataset.
-The exception is Fernald's (2014) utilization-adjusted TFP measure, which briefly rises above trend in 2009.
+We then project the numbers forward after 2008Q2.
+We do the same for three additional measures of TFP in the (1,2) panel of Figure 5.
+Two are taken from Fernald (2012) and the third is taken from the Penn World Tables.
+The bottom panel of Figure 5 displays log TFP minus the post-2008Q2 projection for log TFP.
+Note that, with one exception, (i) TFP is below its pre-2008 trend during the Great Recession, and (ii) it remains well below its pre-2008 trend all the way up to the end of our data set.
+The exception is Fernald's (2012) utilization adjusted TFP measure, which briefly rises above trend in 2009.
 Features (i) and (ii) of TFP play an important role in our empirical results.

 To assess the robustness of (i) and (ii), we redid our calculations using an alternative way of computing the trend lines.
 Figure 6 reproduces the basic calculations for three of our TFP measures using a linear trend that is constructed using data starting in 1985.
-While there are some interesting differences across the figures, they all share the two key features, (i) and (ii), discussed above.
-Specifically, it appears that TFP was persistently low during the Great Recession.
+While there are some interesting differences across the figures, they have all share the two key features,